2015–16 UMKC Kangaroos men's basketball team

 The 2015–16 UMKC Kangaroos men's basketball team represented the University of Missouri–Kansas City during the 2015–16 NCAA Division I men's basketball season.
-The Kangaroos were led by third year head coach Kareem Richardson.
-They played their home games at the Municipal Auditorium and were members of the Western Athletic Conference.
+The Kangaroos, led by third year head coach Kareem Richardson, played their home games off-campus at Municipal Auditorium in Kansas City, Missouri as a member of the Western Athletic Conference (WAC).

 They finished the season 12–19, 4–10 in WAC play to finish in a tie for sixth place.
-They defeated Utah Valley in the quarterfinals of the WAC tournament to advance to the semifinals where they lost to New Mexico State.
+They were victorious over the Utah Valley University in the WAC tournament quarterfinal but were defeated by New Mexico State University in the semifinal.

 Previous season

-The Kangaroos finished the season 14–19, 8–6 in WAC play to finish in a tie for second place.
-They advanced to the semifinals of the WAC tournament where they lost to Seattle.
+The Kangaroos finished the 2014–15 season with a record of 14–19 overall, 8–6 in conference to finish in a tie for second place.